zjfjack/JZCalendarWeekView/README.md

 1. Inherit your Event class from `JZAllDayEvent` to ensure the `isAllDay` variable added.
 2. In your customised CalendarViewWeekView, override the `viewForSupplementaryElementOfKind` and use `updateView` in `AllDayHeader` to update your all-day view with your own views.
 [Example](Example/JZCalendarWeekViewExample/Source/LongPressViews/LongPressWeekView.swift)

+### Horizontal Scrollable Range

+Horizontal scrollable range dates allow you to set your preferred scrollable range.
+CalendarWeekView can only be horizontal scrollable between `startDate`(including) and `endDate`(including). `nil` means no limit.

+1. You can set `scrollableRange` when you call `setupCalendar()` or simply change this variable.
+2. If you change `scrollType` without calling `forceReload()`, you should call `setHorizontalEdgesOffsetX()` to reset the edges, because for different scroll types, the edges are different.

 For futher usage, you can also check the example project, some comments in code or just email me.<br />